-The event will take place on Tuesday February 25th, 2020, 7 pm-9 pm.
-Bryan van Norden’s talk will be part of the new monthly lecture series «Food & Knowledge» («Mat & Viten«), which was launched by Anders Bettum of the Intercultural Museum of Oslo (IKM, English link) and Dag Herbjørnsrud (of SGOKI, English info) on Tuesday September 3, 2019 (link to Facebook event).
+The event will take place on Tuesday February 25th, 2020, 7-9 pm.
+Bryan W. van Norden’s talk will be part of the new monthly lecture series «Food & Knowledge» («Mat & Viten«), which was launched by Anders Bettum of the Intercultural Museum of Oslo (IKM, English link) and Dag Herbjørnsrud (of SGOKI, English info) on Tuesday September 3, 2019 (link to past Facebook event).

 This event is a cooperation between IKM and Center for Global and Comparative History of Ideas (SGOKI).